scrapy-plugins/scrapy-splash/README.rst

    response content is not displayed by Scrapy.
 SplashMiddleware logs content of HTTP 400 Splash responses by default (it can be turned off by setting ``SPLASH_LOG_400 = False`` option).

+7. Cookie handling is tedious to implement, and you can't use Scrapy built-in Cookie middleware to handle cookies when working with Splash.

 ScrapyJS utlities allow to handle such edge cases and reduce the boilerplate.